gsauthof/cgmemtime/README.md

 ## Related tools

+There are also other tools available which measure memory usage of processes.
+One way to categorize them is a two-fold
+classification: tools that use polling and tools that don't.

+In that context - when you are only interested in the high-water usage - polling is the inferior approach.
+As described in previous sections, cgmemtine does not use polling.
+At the time of writing, I am not aware of any other tool that uses Linux Control Groups for memory measurements.

+### Non-Polling based tools

+#### Highwater measurements

 - [GNU time][gtime] - uses something like `wait4()` or `waitpid()` and
   `getrusage()`, thus on systems where available it is able to display the high-water RSS usage of a single child process,